jsadsad/aA_Classwork/W10D2/notes.md

 _Changing what the user sees in a single page application_

+Each component we create should be independent, reusable, and an isolate piece of UI.

 # Why do we like React

 - React abstracts away low-level DOM manipulation allowing developer to focus on how app should look and behave.